HSE and Governance

 Business Principles and Ethics

 The Company is committed to maintaining high standards of corporate governance to ensure that it is managed with openness, honesty and transparency.
-The Company’s Business Principles and Ethics Policy, which can be found on our website link, is key to the way we work both internally and externally.
+The Company’s Business Principles and Ethics Policy is key to the way we work both internally and externally.

 Corporate Governance Code